-- Sign-in Sheet Has everyone signed in?

-- Blue folder Materials include:
+- Sign-in Sheet Has everyone signed in? - Blue folder Materials include:

-- ✓ Agenda
+✓Agenda

-- ✓ Nondisclosure Agreement
+✓Nondisclosure Agreement

-- ✓ Expense Forms
+✓Expense Forms

-- ✓ Related Committee Materials
+✓Related Committee Materials

-- Breakout locations

-- Restrooms

 The K-PREP will be assessing students' reading comprehension in both literature and informational genres and students' vocabulary acquisition and use.